donkeycode/frontendlogger/README.md

   eventLevel = 2, // 0 for debug events, 1 for warning events, 2 for critical events
   eventType = "myCriticalEvent"
 };
-logjs.addEvent(event);
+frontendlogger.addEvent(event);
 ```

-logjs adds automagically the current user page URL, a datetime string and the user (if defined) to your custom event.
+frontendlogger adds automagically the current user page URL, a datetime string and the user (if defined) to your custom event.

 ### Logstash configuration